-With this in mind, we’ve a few ideas about what to remember when you’re looking at your next holiday destination and no matter where you travel, always make sure you’ve got your pet insurance organised.
+Here are a few pointers on what to remember when you’re looking at your next pet friendly holiday destination.
+And wherever you're off to, make sure you’ve got your pet insurance

 EU and non-EU countries